What is Cyber Security? Types, Career & Salary [2025]

 The WannaCry Ransomware Attack (2017) exploited a vulnerability in Windows operating systems, infecting more than 230,000 computers across 150 countries.
 It locked users out of their data and demanded Bitcoin payments for file recovery.

-Phishing is a type of cyberattack where hackers impersonate trusted entities—such as banks, email providers, or government agencies—to trick users into revealing sensitive information.
+Phishing is a type of cyberattack where hackers impersonate trusted entities, such as banks, email providers, or government agencies to trick users into revealing sensitive information.
 Phishing attacks typically occur via email, text messages, or fraudulent websites.
+Knowing what is phishing in cyber security helps users recognize fake emails or links designed to steal information.

 Example: